Phan Rang Air Base

 Initially built by the Imperial Japanese Army about 1942, the airfield was also used by the French Air Force (Armée de l'Air) during the First Indochina War then abandoned in 1954.
 The United States rebuilt the airfield in 1965 and it was used by the Republic of Vietnam Air Force (RVNAF) and the United States Air Force during the Vietnam War in the II Corps Tactical Zone of South Vietnam.

-It was seized by the People's Army of Vietnam (PAVN) in April 1975 and has been in use by the VPAF ever since.
+It was seized by the People's Army of Vietnam (PAVN) in April 1975 and has been in use by the VADAF ever since.

 Origins

 The airfield at Phan Rang was used by the Japanese during World War II.
 In the late 1940s and early 1950s the French Air Force used the same 3500 ft runway, and abandoned the facility when French control over Indochina ended in 1954.